dgibbs64/cache-domains-with-linux/README.md

 - Arch

 If you have other distros working please raise a PR and we can merge this in.

-I would be interested in how well this works with SteamDeck as well
+## Note
+I did find one problem.
+I fix it by finding and deleting this one file every night using cron 30 1 * * * /mnt/cache/nginx-cache-purge "InRelease" /mnt/cache/cache/cache/ here is the pruge script that I use https://github.com/perusio/nginx-cache-purge/blob/master/nginx-cache-purge

 ## Usage